 But imagine how that scenario might change if the person’s phone were to alert them of contactless, in-seat ordering for the event upon arrival.
 That single alert could be integrated with the ticket platform used to purchase the event tickets too.
 And if done properly, it’s an instantaneous upselling opportunity.
 Meanwhile, the person orders their food, finds their seat via a map on the smartphone, and waits to have their foods and beverages delivered.
 It’s still symbolic of the autopilot mention, but it’s guided with the phone itself.

 People want comfort and convenience at their entertainment venues.
 And yes, it’s easy to think that visiting the concession stand is convenient.
 But, what’s more convenient than a few simple taps on a mobile-app, selecting the items they want, and waiting patiently in their seats?
-It’s almost as if digital ordering creates a new autopilot way to approach food ordering at venues and stadiums.
+It’s almost as if digital food ordering creates a new autopilot way to approach food ordering at venues and stadiums.

 Of course, some may disagree with the whole approach to social distancing and contactless demands.
 But the fastest way to help people to embrace change is to make it their only option.
 And this is the approach some businesses have taken.
-As a past Tacit client noted, “our customers already wanted delivery.
+As a Tacit client noted, “our customers already wanted delivery.
 Now, we are looking to expand into other digital options.
 We have kiosks.
 We have a mobile prepay.
 We have dedicated pickup areas.
 It’s all changing.
 And it’s going to save a ton of money despite the fact that COVID triggered a sudden wave of interest from our clients.
 In the long-run, it’s exactly what we needed.”

 Closing Thoughts on In-Seat Food Delivery Solutions